FinPayTech/atlmoneytransfer/docs/authentication.rst

 Authentication
 ==============

-Authentication to the API is performed via bearer auth (e.g., for a cross-origin request), use
+Authentication to the API is performed via bearer auth (e.g., for a cross-origin request), use header

 .. code-block:: console